HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 Extension Modules are available in 5U or 6U lengths.
 Use a combination of the 5U and 6U modules to fit exactly, or as close as possible, to the rack height.

 The serial number is associated with the rack, and the address is used when daisy-chaining multiple modules to the same Gateway.
-Each daisychain must have unique Master Module addresses.
+Each daisy chain must have unique Master Module addresses.

 ```{important}
 Only the V5008 AIoT Gateway allows for daisy chaining.